jishnu-codes/terraform-kubernetes/tools/hpa_tester/README.md

 ## Usage

+-checkout the current status of the pods (HPA) for the frontend application in staging

+   "make hpa-staging"

--checkout the current status of the pods (HPA) for the frontend application
+-checkout the current status of the pods (HPA) for the frontend application in production

+   "make hpa-production"

+-Apply load on the staging pods which are part of the fronend application

-   "make show"
+   "make stag-stress"

--Apply load on the pods which are part of the fronend application
+-Apply load on the production pods which are part of the fronend application

-   "make stress"
+   "make prod-stress"